 Acceptance of certification bodies

-Acceptance of certification bodies (new ExCBs)
+Acceptance of certification bodies (new ExCBs) not currently participating in the IECEx System’s Scheme for Certified Service Facilities

 Conditions for acceptance

-A certification body shall be accepted as an ExCB by the ExMC and given the right to issue IECEx Service Facility Certificates and FARs, under the following conditions:
+A new IECEx Certified Service Facility Scheme Certification body (“new certification body”) shall be accepted in the IECEx Certified Service Facility Scheme as an ExCB by the IECEx Management Committee (ExMC) and given the right to issue IECEx Service Facility Certificates and FARs, under the following conditions:

-The certification body shall be located in a participating country
+The applicant certification body shall be located in a participating country

-The certification body shall be recognized at national level for operating Ex certification or approval schemes for specified types of protection
+The applicant certification body shall be recognized at national level for operating Ex certification or approval schemes for specified types of protection

-The competence of the certification body to comply with these Rules shall be demonstrated by assessment.
+The competence of the applicant certification body to comply with these Rules shall be demonstrated by assessment.
 The general competence, efficiency, experience, familiarity with the relevant standards and the types or concepts of protection included in those standards and competence to carry out quality management system assessments as well as compliance with ISO/IEC 17065 and ISO/IEC 17021 shall be assessed.
 Acceptance in another IEC Conformity Assessment System or IECEx Scheme or accreditation by a recognized national accreditation body shall be taken into account.
 In those cases, the ExMC shall decide upon the extent of the assessment that is necessary

 Application

-The candidate certification body, via the national Member Body of the IECEx System, shall make an application for the acceptance of a certification body for the issuing of IECEx Service Facility Certificates.
+The candidate new certification body, via the national Member Body of the IECEx System, shall make an application for the acceptance of a certification body for the issuing of IECEx Service Facility Certificates.

-The application shall be submitted to the Secretary of the ExMC and shall be accompanied by a declaration as detailed in Annex A. Applications from ExCBs currently operating in the IECEx Certified Equipment Scheme, seeking to participate in the IECEx Certified Service Facilities Scheme shall submit an application for extension of scope to the IECEx Secretariat.
+The application shall be submitted to the IECEx Secretary as a completed Form (refer ExMC/417x/Q) and shall be accompanied by a declaration as detailed in Annex A following in this publication.

+Existing ExCBs currently accepted in the IECEx Certified Equipment Scheme may apply for acceptance as an ExCB in the IECEx Certified Service Facilities Scheme by submission of an application to the IECEx Secretariat using ExMC/417x/Q. IECEx OD 316-4, Section 3 provides details on the process for responding to this type of application for acceptance.

 Assessment

-The candidate certification body shall be assessed according to the IECEx Assessment procedures to determine that the conditions according to 10.1.1 are fulfilled.
-The assessment may include witnessing by an IECEx Assessor of an assessment of a service facility conducted by the candidate ExCB.
+The candidate new certification body (ExCB) shall be assessed according to the IECEx Assessment procedures to determine that the conditions according to 10.1.1 are fulfilled.
+The assessment may include witnessing by an IECEx Assessor of an assessment of a service facility conducted by the candidate new ExCB.

-Assessors approved by ExMC shall carry out the assessment.
-The candidate shall be given the names and current appointments of the assessors proposed.
-All those IECEx Assessors proposed will have a working knowledge of Ex inspection and maintenance practises.
-Candidates may object "for cause" (reasons to be stated) to the appointment of the assessors.
+Assessors approved by ExMC shall carry out the assessment as part of an IECEx Assessment Team appointed by the IECEx Secretariat..
+The candidate new ExCB shall be given the names and current appointments of the assessors proposed.
+All those IECEx Assessors proposed shall have a working knowledge of Ex inspection and maintenance practises.
+Candidates may object “for cause” (reasons to be stated) to the appointment of specific assessors.

-The candidate to be assessed shall express its willingness to pay the professional fees of the assessors.
-The amount will be decided by the ExMC, and will include reasonable travelling and living expenses arising from the assessment.
-An estimate of these expenses shall be provided to the candidate in advance and agreed by the candidate.
+The candidate new ExCB to be assessed shall express its willingness to pay the professional fees of the assessors.
+The amount will be decided by the ExMC (and normally documented in IECEx OD 019), and will include reasonable travelling and living expenses arising from the assessment.
+An estimate of these expenses shall be provided to the candidate in advance and agreed by the candidate new ExCB.

-IECEx Assessment Teams shall report to the Secretary of the ExMC who shall manage all assessments, including the appointment of assessment teams from a list of assessors approved by the ExMC, to ensure assessments are carried out in a timely manner and in accordance with the requirements of the Scheme.
+IECEx Assessment Teams shall report to the IECEx Secretary who shall manage all assessments, including the appointment of assessment teams from a list of assessors approved by the ExMC, to ensure assessments are carried out in a timely manner and in accordance with the requirements of the Scheme.

 Resolution of differences